-43% of female students with children are worse off than they were before the fall of 2020.
-And, at least a third of students in every racial and ethnic group are having trouble paying tuition.
-Vital internet access is a problem for 1-in-4 students.
-Those are only a few of the worries.
+43% of female students with children are now worse off than they were before the fall of 2020.
+At least a third of students in racial and ethnic groups are having trouble paying tuition.
+Vital internet access is a problem for 1-in-4 students-- and these are only a few of the worries.

-If your Community College has tuition assistance programs or resources available, make sure you’re letting students know.
+If your community college has tuition assistance programs or resources available, make sure you’re letting students know.

 According to the report, 57% of Community College students had no idea if their school offered mental health services or other assistance.

 Trying to predict what the landscape will be like in six months is futile, and there are sure to be temporary daycare closures, grade school scheduling pitfalls, and a myriad of other obstacles thrown in your students’ paths.
 The post-pandemic future is long off, but sending helpful texts at important touch points can help ease the pressure cooker for students and keep then engaged and enrolled at your institution.